suyu-emu/.github/profile/readme.md

 ## Support

-If you have any questions, don't hesitate to ask us in our [Chat](https://chat.suyu.dev) or [Subreddit](https://www.reddit.com/r/suyu/), make an issue or contact a developer.
+If you have any questions, don't hesitate to ask us in our [Chat](https://chat.suyu.dev) or [Subreddit](https://www.reddit.com/r/suyu/), but you'd have better luck making an issue here on github or contacting a developer.
 We don't bite!

 ## License